duckdb/duckdb-web/docs/guides/performance/how-to-tune-workloads.md

 If your queries are not performing as well as expected, it’s worth studying their query plans:
 * Use [`EXPLAIN`](../meta/explain) to print the physical query plan without running the query.
 * Use [`EXPLAIN ANALYZE`](../meta/explain_analyze) to run and profile the query.
 This will show the CPU time that each step in the query takes.
-Note that due to multi-threading, adding up each individual time will be larger than the total query processing time.
+Note that due to multi-threading, adding up the individual times will be larger than the total query processing time.

 Query plans can point to the root of performance issues.
-For example:
+A few general directions:
-Avoiding nested loop joins in favor or hash joins.
+* Avoid nested loop joins in favor or hash joins.
-A scan that does not include a filter pushdown for a filter condition that is later applied.
+* A scan that does not include a filter pushdown for a filter condition that is later applied performs unnecessary IO.
+Try rewriting the query to apply a pushdown.
-Bad join orders where the cardinality of an operator explodes to billions of tuples.
+* Bad join orders where the cardinality of an operator explodes to billions of tuples should be avoided at all costs.

 ## Prepared Statements